 It can also simplify your life a bit.

-Instead of managing your real estate tax and hazard insurance due dates on your own, when you escrow, your mortgage lender pays your bills on your behalf.
+Instead of managing your real estate tax and due dates on your own, when you escrow, your mortgage lender pays your bills on your behalf.

 Escrow accounts can also make it easier to budget.

 Instead of making large payments to your loan taxing authority twice annually and to your homeowners agent, you jut pay a small amount monthly and the money is “saved” for you.

 When you escrow your taxes and insurance, the law offers you protection from your lender.